mcbk51/sports_schedule/README.md

-This is an app to check the schedule for the current day for the major sports league in the US
+This application provides an elegant solution for viewing the daily schedules of major U.S. sports leagues.